garanj/wearwind/README.md

 1. Open in Android Studio
 1. Build
 1. Deploy to your Wear OS device.
-1.  _Hop on your bike trainer, launch the app on your watch, and power on the fan!_
+1.  _Hop on your bike trainer, launch the app on your watch.
+Click to power on the fan!_

 ## License